misomip/misomip.github.io/misomip2_dir/misomip2_submissions.md

 We provide a [Python package](https://github.com/misomip/misomip2) to help process model outputs into the **standard MISOMIP2 format**.

-> **Note:** While this package has been tested on a range of ocean model outputs, we **cannot guarantee compatibility with every model setup**.
+> **Note:** While this package has been tested on a range of ocean model outputs, we cannot guarantee compatibility with every model setup.
 If you encounter any issues or have questions, please **do not hesitate to contact us**.

 ---